Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 “Naw,” replied a voice from the darkness.
 “Ain’t no thing.”

-“I’m like the guy who jumped off the Tower of Elal,” LT said with a sly smirk.
+“I’m like the guy who jumped off the Tower of Elrond,” LT said with a smirk.

 “What about him?” asked the overseer.